How to set up gas and electric for the first time

 6. Get in touch with your new energy supplier

-Once you’ve found out who supplies your energy, you’ll need to contact them and register as a new gas and electric customer.
+Once you’ve found out who supplies your energy, you’ll need to contact it and register as a new gas and electric customer.
 You should do this as soon as possible after moving in.
-They will create your new account for you and answer any questions you might have.
+The supplier will create your new account for you and answer any questions you might have.

-You should also get in touch with your supplier if your home has a prepayment meter but you’d rather be on a standard credit meter that lets you pay by direct debit and gives you a better choice of deals.
+You should also get in touch with your supplier if your home has a prepayment meter but you’d prefer to be on a standard credit meter.
+A standard meter lets you pay by direct debit and gives you a better choice of deals.

 7. Find out what tariff you’re on

-When the previous homeowner moves out, you (as the new occupier) will usually be transferred automatically to the current energy supplier’s standard tariff to maintain the energy supply.
+When the previous homeowner moves out, you (as the new occupier) will usually be transferred automatically to the current energy supplier’s standard tariff.
+This is done to maintain the energy supply.

 A tariff is how much you’ll be charged for your gas and electricity.
 There are two main charges you’ll see on your electricity bill: